Tom Townsend: Domestic honours

 David Gold was his partner in the winning team at the 2000 Brighton Four Stars Teams, in the 2004 and 2006 English International Trials and the 2008 English Premier League.
 With David Price he was part of the winning Crockfords team on two occasions and also won the 1999 Camrose trials.
 Partnering David Mossop, Townsend won the British Premier League twice, and also the Spring Foursomes.
 Townsend won the 2013 Lederer Memorial Trophy in partnership with Stelio di Bello, and the EBU Premier League again that year (and later again in 2019 and 2022) partnering David Bakhshi.
-Partnering Bakhshi, Dror Padon and Thor Erik Hoftaniska, Townsend won the 2021 BGB Gold Cup online.
+Partnering Bakhshi, Dror Padon and Thor Erik Hoftaniska, Townsend won the 2021 BGB Gold Cup (played online because of Covid).
+He won the Gold Cup again in 2023 (played in traditional across-the-table fashion).